s-emanuilov/Tucan-Eval/README.md

+# 🦜 Tucan eval
-# 🦜 Tucan: A Function-Calling Evaluation Framework
+## A Function-Calling Evaluation Framework

 A flexible, configuration-driven framework for evaluating the function-calling capabilities of Language Models.